As part of International Women’s Day Brenda Akullo shares her story of becoming a successful businesswoman in Uganda.

 I was motivated to join the Girls Advocacy Alliance (GAA) because of personal life experience.
 As a child of a single mother, I was marginalised in many circles.

-I wanted to be part of a team that focuses on issues affecting girls and young women, and brings them to the attention of duty bearers right from the lower local level to national, thereby informing
+I wanted to be part of a team that focuses on issues affecting girls and young women, and brings them to the attention of duty bearers right from the lower local level to national, thereby informing gender responsive programs and policies.

 Aware of the limited job opportunities for young people in Uganda, I was passionate about business and my involvement in research on the Economic situation of girls and young women strengthened my career path.